Related Content

 However, if time is on your side bus route 68 goes from stop E in the bus station.

-Though on arrival at Waterloo you will need to cross the road and enter the part of the station which gives access to the Jubilee line; from there escalators and lifts (elevators) can take you up to the main station concourse.
+Though on arrival at Waterloo you will need to cross the road and enter the part of the station, pictured above which gives access to the Jubilee line; From there escalators and lifts (elevators) can take you up to the main station concourse.

 from King's Cross